echumley/Saguaros-CyberHub/README.md

 2. Create a training model & environment for club Capture the Flag (CTF) teams.
 3. Stay free for club members.

+## Project Ethos

+Our goal is to follow this set of ethos set by the team:
+1. Use free, open-source software wherever possible.
+2. Keep the project portable for use on any hardware platform by utilizing IAC and scripts.
+3. Keep any deployment of the project free for students.

 ## Project Components

 Here are the main components that will make up the CyberHub: